altocodenl/tagaway/qascript.md

 			- 'Enable Geotagging' color: #5b6eff; text-decoration: underlined;
 			- 'Maybe later' color: #484848; text-decoration: underlined;
 		- If click on 'Maybe later'
-			- Green snackbar: ''Understood!
+			- Green snackbar: 'Understood!
 You can always enable geotagging from My Account.'
 			- Both messages dissapear.
 That space is replaced with regular tags.
 		- If click on 'Enable Geotagging':
 			- Green snackbar: 'Geotagging enabled successfully.
 You can always change this from My Account'